 But is sunscreen solving the problem?
 We scrub toxic chemicals into one of our largest and most sensitive organs – our skin – yet wearing sunscreen hasn’t reduced skin cancer cases.
-In the US alone, non-melanoma skin cancer rates increased by 77% between 1994 and 2014, while melanomas doubled between 1982 and 2011 and continue to rise.
-In Canada, skin cancer rates rose by 1.4% per year between 1998 and 2007 and it’s the third most common cancer in young women from 15-29.
+In the US, non-melanoma skin cancer rates increased by 77% between 1994 and 2014, while melanomas doubled between 1982 and 2011 and continue to rise.
+In Canada, skin cancer rates rose by 1.4% per year between 1998 and 2007.
+Also, skin cancer is now the third most common cancer in young women from 15-29 in Canada.

-While some of these rates could be attributed to climate change and ozone depletion, I think we have changed more than our sun has: we fill our bodies with hydrogenated oils, processed foods, additives and processed sugars, we coat our bodies in a chemical cocktail of personal care products, deodorant and perfumes, we clean our homes with carcinogenic and endocrine-disrupting chemicals, we sit too much, we spend too much time in front of electronic devices, and we work in health-depleting office environments.
+While some of these rates could be attributed to climate change and ozone depletion, I think we have changed more than our sun has.
+We fill our bodies with hydrogenated oils, processed foods, additives and processed sugars.
+We coat our bodies in a chemical cocktail of personal care products, deodorant and perfumes.
+And we clean our homes with carcinogenic and endocrine-disrupting chemicals, we sit too much, we spend too much time in front of electronic devices, and we work in health-depleting office environments.

 Aside from the potential health effects of chemicals in sunscreens (more on that below), sunscreen doesn’t make us invincible.
 Wearing sunscreen gives us a false sense of security, luring us to believe we’re safe and protected.
 Sunburns often don’t emerge until several hours after sun exposure for many of us.
 Some common sunscreen blunders include: